garganti/medici/README.md

 # medici
-medici - mdd for combinatorial testing
+medici is a tool for combinatorial test generation based on the use of Multiple-Valued Decision Diagrams

 ### Compatibility
 Tested on Windows with Cygwin and Linux (Ubuntu)

-### installation
+### Installation
-* place the source code of [MEDDLY](http://meddly.sourceforge.net/obtain.html) in folder medici/meddly_svn and perform the required steps to compile and install it.
+* place the source code of [MEDDLY](http://meddly.sourceforge.net/obtain.html) (we use the latest svn version of MEDDLY) in folder medici/meddly_svn and perform the required steps to compile and install it.
 Make sure to have, at the end, the file meddly_svn/lib/libmeddly.a.
 * You need gmp (for meddly) and boost (program_options).
-* execute `mkdir build` to create a temporary directory, execute `cd build`, `cmake ..`, and finally run `make`.
+* From the medici directory, execute `mkdir build` to create a temporary directory, execute `cd build`, `cmake ..`, and finally run `make`.
 Alternatively run `runcmake.txt` in the main dir.
 The executable file is produced under build directory.

+### Binaries
+We will provide the binaries soon.

 ### Running MEDICI
 Supposing on Windows, from Cygwin command line: